CoderKnight03/ORM-using-Hibernate/README.md

-# ORM-using-Hibernate
+## ORM-using-Hibernate
-The GitHub Repository contains an example implementation of Object-Relational Mapping (ORM) in the Back end of Web Development using the Hibernate Framework.

 **Overview**

-This project is a basic e-commerce backend system built using Java and Hibernate.
-It allows you to manage Categories, Products, Users, and Orders with multiple Order Details.
-The application performs database interactions using Hibernate ORM, and MySQL is used as the backend database.
+This Project contains a basic implementation of ORM using the Hibernate Framework.
+The project creates an E-Commerce Management System that allows you to manage Categories, Products, Users, and Orders with multiple Order Details.
+The ORM is achieved using technologies and tools, like

-**Entity details**

-1. Category Entity:
-          ⟶ id (Primary Key, auto-generated)
-          ⟶ name (Unique, Not Null)
-          ⟶ description
-          Relationship: One-to-Many with Product

-2. Product Entity:
-           ⟶ id (Primary Key, auto-generated)
-           ⟶ name (Not Null)
-           ⟶ price (Decimal, Not Null)
-           ⟶ stockQuantity (Integer)
-           Relationship: Many-to-One with Category

-3. Users Entity:
-            ⟶ id (Primary Key, auto-generated)
-            ⟶ username (Unique, Not Null)
-            ⟶ password (Hashed, Not Null)
-            ⟶ email (Unique, Not Null)
-            ⟶ role (ADMIN, CUSTOMER)
-            Relationship: One-to-Many with Orders

-4. Orders Entity:
-             ⟶ id (Primary Key, auto-generated)
-             ⟶ orderDate (Timestamp, Not Null)
-             ⟶ totalAmount (Decimal, Not Null)
-             Relationship: Many-to-One with Users, One-to-Many with OrderDetails

-5. OrderDetails Entity:
-              ⟶ id (Primary Key, auto-generated)
-              ⟶ quantity (Integer, Not Null)
-              ⟶ unitPrice (Decimal, Not Null)
-              Relationship: Many-to-One with Orders, Many-to-One with Product

-**Technologies used**

-Java
-Hibernate
+- Hibernate Framework
+- JDBC
-MySQL
+- MySQL as Database
-Maven
-IDE (Eclipse or IntelliJ IDEA)
+- Eclipse IDE

 **Project features**

-Insert new Categories, Products, and Users
+Insert new Categories, Products, and Users <br>
-Create Orders with multiple OrderDetails
+Place Orders for Products with multiple OrderDetails <br>
-Fetch Orders along with associated Users and Products Hibernate ORM used for mapping entities and performing DB operations
+Fetch Orders along with associated Users and Products <br>

 **Setup Instructions**
  Clone the Repository
         ⟶ https://github.com/satCODER04/Web-development.git